-- (1) Every person who commits an offence against section 338(1) or (1A) or (1B) is liable on conviction to imprisonment for a term not exceeding 2 years or a fine not exceeding \$200,000, and, if the offence is a continuing one, to a further fine not exceeding \$10,000 for every day or part of a day during which the offence continues. - (2) Every person who commits an offence against section 338(2) is liable on summary conviction to a fine not exceeding \$10,000, and, if the offence is a continuing one, to a further fine not exceeding \$1,000 for every day or part of a day during which the offence continues. - (3) Every person who commits an offence against section 338(3) is liable on summary conviction to a fine not exceeding \$1,500.
+- Every person who commits an offence against section 338(1), (1A), or (1B) is liable on conviction,- - (a) in the case of a natural person, to imprisonment for a term not exceeding 2 years or a fine not exceeding \$300,000: - (b) in the case of a person other than a natural person, to a fine not exceeding \$600,000. - (1A) Every person who commits an offence against section 338(1), (1A), or (1B) is also liable on conviction, if the offence is a continuing one, to a fine not exceeding \$10,000 for every day or part of a day during which the offence continues.

-- (4) A court may sentence any person who commits an offence against this Act to a sentence of community work, and the provisions of Part 2 of the Sentencing Act 2002, with all necessary modifications, apply accordingly. - (5) Where a person is convicted of an offence against section 338, the Court may, instead of or in addition to imposing a fine or a term of imprisonment, make any or all of the orders specified in section 314. - (6) The continued existence of anything, or the intermittent repetition of any actions, contrary to any provision of this Act shall be deemed to be a continuing offence.
+- (2) Every person who commits an offence against section 338(2) is liable on summary conviction to a fine not exceeding \$10,000, and, if the offence is a continuing one, to a further fine not exceeding \$1,000 for every day or part of a day during which the offence continues. - (3) Every person who commits an offence against section 338(3) is liable on summary conviction to a fine not exceeding \$1,500. - (4) A court may sentence any person who commits an offence against this Act to a sentence of community work, and the provisions of Part 2 of the Sentencing Act 2002, with all necessary modifications, apply accordingly. - (5) If a person is convicted of an offence against section 338, the court may, instead of or in addition to imposing a fine or a term of imprisonment, make 1 or more of the following orders: - (a) the orders specified in section 314: - (b) an order requiring a consent authority to serve notice, under section 128(2), of the review of a resource consent held by the person, but only if the offence involves an act or omission that contravenes the consent. - (6) The continued existence of anything, or the intermittent repetition of any actions, contrary to any provision of this Act shall be deemed to be a continuing offence.